Thursday, 30 January 2020

 First there was Beatles Gear, followed by Rolling Stones Gear and The Black Strat, the story of David Gilmour’s famous Fender.
 Now we have Zappa Gear.
 Do we see a trend developing here?
 In truth the market has been crying out for books of this nature and it’s good to see it finally developing into a legitimate genre.
 Although unconnected, all these titles share a common theme.
 Packed with insane amounts of forensic detail, they are a gearhead’s wet dream, yet should also appeal to fans of a less technical inclination who just like to look at beautiful pictures of famous and instantly recognisable guitars.

 Zappa Gear (the lack of a possessive apostrophe “s” is deliberate, a last-minute suggestion by Ahmet Zappa) has endured a long and, at times, painful gestation.
-The foreward by Dweezil Zappa is dated July 2013 and the idea was first conceived way back in 2010.
+The foreword by Dweezil Zappa is dated July 2013 and the idea was first conceived way back in 2010.
 Ekers met with many delays and obstacles along the way, not least finding himself in the middle of a family feud when matriarch Gail Zappa and son Dweezil had a major falling-out, resulting in the family being split down the middle for some years.
 Both sides became firmly entrenched and the book, although almost finished, was put on hold after Gail became ill and sadly died in 2015.
 Finally, the siblings sorted out their differences to some degree and Mick emerged triumphant as the book finally appeared at the end of 2019.

 Ekers’ trump card was gaining access to the equipment and instruments themselves.
 He was twice invited to the Zappa house in the Hollywood Hills (since sold to Lady Gaga) and allowed to ask questions, take notes, handle and photograph the precious items contained within Frank’s studio, the Utility Muffin Research Kitchen (UMRK).
 Importantly, the project was also given the Zappa Family Trust (ZFT) seal of approval by Gail herself.